 The financial significance of a construction project is always one of the primary considerations for the project owners and stakeholders.
 The impact of project costs on its schedule, quality, and scope drive the stakeholders to put their time and effort into an accurate and precise construction cost estimation from an early stage.

 Whether; it is a large civil project, low scale project, or renovation or remodeling, cost estimation is critical in determining the project feasibility, irrespective of its type and size.
 For megaproject or large civil project because of the public fund involvement and large scope, cost estimation becomes crucial for displaying and increasing accountability, transparency, and trust in the project management ability of the contractors.
-When time-line and budget are linked, precise cost estimation gains significance for revenue generation and payment to lenders.
+When time-line and budgets are linked, precise cost estimation services aid to optimize project cost and better management of funds.

 The accuracy level of an estimated project cost helps in avoiding overrunning or underrunning of the project’s budget, the decline in profit margins, deadline failures, and overworking of workers.